okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 title: Sign users in to your SPA using the redirect model and Auth JS
 ---

-The [Okta JavaScript Auth SDK](https://github.com/okta/okta-auth-js) (Auth JS) helps implement a wide variety of Web Authentication solutions for both the [redirect and embedded model](/docs/concepts/redirect-vs-embedded/).
-This guide creates a simple redirect authentication solution using Auth JS, which you can drop into just about any front-end or server-side web application.
+The [Okta JavaScript Auth SDK](https://github.com/okta/okta-auth-js) (Auth JS) helps implement many Web Authentication solutions for both the [redirect and embedded models](/docs/concepts/redirect-vs-embedded/).
+This guide creates a simple redirect authentication solution using Auth JS.
+Once created, you can drop the solution into just about any front-end or server-side web application.

 ---

-**Learning outcomes**
+#### Learning outcomes

 * Understand how to implement a simple redirect sign-in using Auth JS.
 * Understand basic installation and code configurations using AuthJS.

-**What you need**
+#### What you need

 [Okta Developer Edition organization](https://developer.okta.com/signup/)